 How can I turn an idea into reality without any business savvy?

-Opinions expressed by Entrepreneur contributors are their own.My experience is that you need a basic understanding of business if you want to be successful in business, because without knowledge and applied action, you leave yourself open to being taken advantage of--not only in business, but in life.
+I have a great idea for a business, but I'm not sure what steps to take to actually launch it.My experience is that you need a basic understanding of business if you want to be successful in business, because without knowledge and applied action, you leave yourself open to being taken advantage of--not only in business, but in life.